Diversity Wins - in Soccer as much as in Business

 Benefit or Drawback?

-Diversity in teams has been proven to be both a benefit and a drawback, says Jonas Puck, the Academic Director of the Professional MBA Energy Management and Professor of International Business at WU.
+Diversity in teams has been proven to be both a benefit and a drawback, says Jonas Puck, the Academic Director of the Executive MBA Energy Management and Professor of International Business at WU.
 Along with a team of researchers, he is currently exploring in which circumstances diversity boosts a team’s performance and when it is detrimental.
 “Unfortunately, it is almost impossible to conduct real-time research with existing management teams,” says Jonas Puck.
 However, the team found a way to replicate ideal lab conditions for empirical research: investigating soccer.

 “In soccer, we can directly observe every game, player move, and strategic decisions, and compare it with data on players and scores from databases.
 This allows us to draw targeted conclusions on team management in business,” Puck adds.
 What is more: “Soccer games are always a kind of real-life experiment: the rules of the game never change, but the complexity of the game grows as soon as one team has scored a goal.
 From that moment on, the team has to weigh offensive strategies against defensive ones,” the business expert says.
 This is not the first time that Jonas Puck has drawn on soccer to examine business mechanisms: he has also done research on the ways soccer clubs are able to successfully implement internationalization strategies.